hoverboard88/hoverboard/wp-content/plugins/ewww-image-optimizer-cloud/readme.txt

 * Feature requests can be viewed and submitted at https://github.com/nosilver4u/ewww-image-optimizer/labels/enhancement
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer-cloud/

+= 5.3.1 =
+* added: defer JS with Easy IO via EXACTDN_DEFER_SCRIPTS override
+* fixed: warning related to user-defined exclusions in JS and picture WebP
+* fixed: AMP compatiblity for Lazy Load and WebP rewriters was broken
+* fixed: images not loading on WPURP/WPRM print recipe pages

 = 5.3.0 =
 * added: Easy IO replaces image URLs within style elements for page builders like Elementor and Divi